AdobeDocs/experience-platform.en/help/segmentation/ui/account-audiences.md

 ---
 title: Account audiences
-description: Learn how to create and use account audiences to target account profiles in downstream destinations
+description: Learn how to create and use account audiences to target account profiles in downstream destinations.
 ---

 # Account audiences